itod/tdtemplateengine/README.md

 {% /trim %}
 ```

-Produces a single line with all leading and trailing whitespace trimed:
+Produces a single line with all leading and trailing whitespace trimmed:

     Make it so.

-Indentation withing Trim Tags may be controlled with nested **Indent Tags**.
+Indentation within Trim Tags may be controlled with nested **Indent Tags**.
 The following:

 ```htmldjango
 {% trim %}